-If a foster carer has a a concern which is related to child abuse, they must raise this immediately with the child's social worker or their supervising social worker or contact the EDT on 01905 768020 (out of office hours).
-Foster carers should refer to WCFF's Safeguarding Children for the process to follow.
+If a foster carer has a concern which is related to child abuse, they must raise this immediately with the child's social worker or their supervising social worker or contact the EDT on 01905 768020 (out of office hours).
+Foster carers should refer to Worcestershire Fostering Safeguarding Children for the process to follow.